-Today I will take you to a walk in Dracula Fortress, guard your neck and prepare your legs.
+Today I will take you on a walk-in Dracula Fortress, guard your neck and prepare your legs.

 After you enjoyed the view and climbed all the stairs, let me take you a bit through the history of the fortress.

-The fortress it was made in two phases :
+The fortress was made in two phases :

-The tower of the donjon was built most probably in the XIII century in the time of Negru Voda.
+The donjon tower was built most probably in the XIII century in the time of Negru Voda.

-The rest of the fortress was made in the time of Vlad the Țepeș known for some as Dracula :), in the XV.
+The rest of the fortress was built in the XV century during the reign of Vlad the Țepeș known by some as Dracula :).

-Getting back to history and legends, there is a legend that while the fortress was under attack, Vlad Țepeș succeeded to run away from Turks by using a hidden tunnel of the fortress.
-He went in the village near by where he got help from 7 brothers, who helped him run away by changing the horseshoes and put some new ones backward so the Turks would go in the opposite direction, while Vlad Țepeș could escape and go to his army.
+Getting back to history and legends, there is a legend that while the fortress was under attack, Vlad Țepeș succeeded in running away from the Turks by using a hidden tunnel of the fort.
+He went to the village nearby, where he got help from 7 brothers, who helped him run away by changing the horseshoes and putting some new ones backward so the Turks would go in the opposite direction, while Vlad Țepeș could escape and go to his army.

-Another legend talk about one of Țepeș wives that killed herself throwing out of fortress so she won t be caught by Turks.
+Another legend talks about one of the Țepeș wives that killed herself throwing out of the fortress, so she won’t be caught by Turks.

-Now getting back to facts, in 1550 the fortress was abandoned and later in to more recent times the earthquake in 1915 damaged more the Poenari fortress.
-In 1972 the fortress was restored.
-In this days the fortress can be visited.
+Now getting back to facts, in 1550, the fortress was abandoned, and later in more recent times, the earthquake in 1915 damaged more the Poenari fortress.
+In 1972 the fort was restored.
+These days, the fortress can be visited.
 Some visitors are attracted by the ghost hunting of Dracula as there are stories that Dracula wasn’t actually decapitated and that he never died.
 Some visitors are looking for the secret tunnels that are in the fortress.
-Other are just enjoying the view.
-Doesn’t matter what is your reason to come and visit it for sure you will enjoy even if you won’t be bitten by a vampire :).
-Until you can find a vampire, you can throw a coin down as you can see in the picture, and make a wish.
+Others are just enjoying the view.
+It doesn’t matter your reason to come and visit it for sure you will want even if you aren’t bitten by a vampire.
+Until you can find a vampire, you can throw a coin down and make a wish, as you can see in the picture.